Vendors

 Release checks

-Code style
+Code quality

-Static analysis
+- Static analysis

-Security audit
+Security

-Whether a failed roll-up actually hides the release from buyers depends on your operator's policy.
-Some marketplaces serve every release and treat the check results as a quality signal vendors can act on; others hide releases until every check passes.
-Either way, the per-rule failure detail stays on the release page so you can see exactly what to fix and where.
+Each check reports passed, failed, or pending.
+Whether a failed code-quality, test, or audit result hides the release from buyers depends on your operator's policy: some marketplaces serve every release and treat the results as a quality signal vendors act on; others hide releases until everything passes.
+A malware detection is the exception, it fails the version outright regardless of policy.
+Either way, the per-rule detail stays on the release page so you can see exactly what to fix and where.

 Where you see results

-• Activity feed: a row lands as soon as the checks finish, with the pass or fail outcome.
+- Activity feed: a row lands as soon as the checks finish, with the pass or fail outcome.
 See Activity feed.

-• Release page: the Quality tab shows per-tool status, error and warning counts, and the per-rule breakdown for any failures.
+- Release page: the Quality tab shows per-tool status, error and warning counts, and the per-rule breakdown for any failures.

-• Email: a one-line summary for each release, linking to the release page.
+- Email: a one-line summary for each release, linking to the release page.

 Fix and re-tag